DreamworldSolutions/dw-form/README.md

   - Use to get key/value data of it's child elements

 - validate
-  - Use to validate chil elements
+  - Use to validate child elements

 ## Example